Nelson Henricks: Work

 Montreal artist Nelson Henricks has developed his work using a dual approach, creating immersive works, with a music all their own, along with subjects from the history of art and culture, including, more recently, the American abstract painter Joan Mitchell.

 Selected exhibitions

 Henricks has participated in many group and solo exhibitions.
-A mid-career retrospective of Henricks' work entitled Nelson Henricks : Time Will Have Passed = Le temps aura passé. was presented at the Leonard and Bina Ellen Gallery in 2010.
+A mid-career retrospective of Henricks's work entitled Nelson Henricks : Time Will Have Passed = Le temps aura passé. was presented at the Leonard and Bina Ellen Gallery in 2010.
 Henricks was a part of the Quebec Triennale 2011 held at the Musée d'art contemporain de Montréal.

 In 2021, he was one of the participants in John Greyson's experimental short documentary film International Dawn Chorus Day.

 In 2022, the Musée d'art contemporain de Montréal (MACM) held the show Nelson Henricks: Unpublished works.

 Collections

-Henricks' work is included in the permanent collections of the National Gallery of Canada, the Museum of Modern Art in New York, The Musée national des beaux-arts du Québec in Quebec and the Chicago Video Data Bank.
+Henricks's work is included in the permanent collections of the National Gallery of Canada, the Museum of Modern Art in New York, The Musée national des beaux-arts du Québec in Quebec and the Chicago Video Data Bank.